scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 .. [#] With contest 559 of The New Yorker Cartoon Caption contest

-In our usage, the system remains responsive to participants even after receiving millions of responses from thousands of participants, at least with fast and simple algorithms.
+In our usage, the system remains responsive to participants even after receiving millions of responses from thousands of participants.
 This is illustrated by the problem below, though it also illustrates other features.

 .. figure:: figures/block-diagram.png